 But the alternative is to give control of your emotions to somebody else, and that’s just not a good long-term strategy for your own piece of mind.

 Mindfulness, meditation and hypnosis all offer a path to controlling your thoughts in the present and avoiding the triggers of others to get you all steamed up.
 See resource section below for a link to our mindfulness series of articles.
-If you want to consider working directly with me on staying more calm in stressful situations, through my online and in-office sessions, then check out my Hypnosis Services or if you’ve a specific need then contact me here.
+If you want to consider working directly with me on staying more calm in stressful situations, through my online and in-office sessions, then check out my Special Hypnosis Services Programs.

 Hypnosis especially, is a helpful therapy to replace triggers that cause anger with triggering feelings of a calming nature.
 As hypnosis works on your unconscious mind where those triggers are present, then a hypnotherapist can work on replacing thoughts that trigger anger feelings to thoughts that trigger feelings of calmness.